 For example, it only comes with a single hard drive bay, a Marvell Armada 3700 88F3720 CPU, and fixed amount of RAM that isn’t upgradeable.
 Irrespective of the basic nature, the device is perfect for the light storage services carried out in the home.
 Plus it is super budget-friendly.
 However, subjecting it to heavy and demanding storage tasks may result to ruffled performance.
 The Synology DS120j starts at just a little above $100.

 There are some other NAS devices from other brands to buy for your home.
 However, when making the decision in which to purchase, you should take the following into consideration:

 2. Presence of an App store to download third-party apps.
-If the NAS device comes with a mobile app (Android or iOS), it’s a plus.
+NAS drives from QNAP and Synology usually support 3rd-party apps through their own App stores.
+Also if the NAS device comes with a mobile app (Android or iOS), it’s a plus.

 4. Connectivity: you want to make sure the NAS device you’re picking up comes with a Gigabit Ethernet port, a HDMI output port (so you can use your NAS as a home video server by connecting to your TV), SD card slot, and USB slot.
 Also, having these ports at the front is preferable for easy access.

 5. Remote access for easy connection to your files while you’re away from home.
 This is an added bonus feature for remote work.